 Spanish is the only language meeting the LEP minimum of 1,000 speakers or 5% of the population, whichever is less.
 According to 2009-2013 American Community Survey 5-Year Estimates (Table B16001), there were an estimated 4,747 LEP persons in the Skagit Transit PTBA.
 This estimate is nearly 5% of the total population of the PTBA for persons 5 years of age and older.
 Spanish is by far the most prevalent language spoken at home, other than English, among those with LEP.
 Over 74% of persons with LEP speak Spanish at their home according to these data.
 All other languages spoken at home among persons with LEP, other than Spanish, had small sample sizes with large margins of error.
-Due to the small sample size for all these languages spoken, these data are considered unreliable.
-However, the three other most prevalent languages spoken at home by individuals with LEP are Russian, Tagalog and Chinese.
+Due to the small sample size for all these languages spoken at home by individuals with LEP are Russian, Tagalog and Chinese.
 See Skagit Transit's Title VI Program for more information.